vaened/dictionary-flow/README.md

-# Dictionary Parser
+# Dictionary Flow

 [![Tests](https://github.com/vaened/dictionary-parser/actions/workflows/tests.yml/badge.svg)](https://github.com/vaened/dictionary-parser/actions/workflows/tests.yml) [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](license)

-The Dictionary Parser library empowers developers to conduct comprehensive evaluations within a data dictionary structure comprising key-value pairs.
-This versatile tool streamlines the process of interpreting andanalyzing values within the collection.
-By enabling users to define precise evaluation conditions and corresponding actions, it facilitates data-driven decision-making.
+The **Dictionary Flow** library is designed to streamline decision-making and action handling based on key-value data dictionaries.
+It aims to simplify the process by removing the need for repetitive conditions and checks, offering a more structured and flexible approach to managing parameters and executing actions.

+By using this tool, you can easily define rules to process data and perform corresponding actions, reducing the reliance on multiple if statements and manual validations.
+This results in improved code readability and maintainability, making it easier to integrate with systems that handle dynamic data.

 ## Installation